tera-toolbox-mods/library/README.md

 attackSpeed: The base attack speed of the player
 attackSpeedBonus: The bonus attack speed of the player
-aspdDivider: The value (attackSpeed + attackSpeedBonus) get's divided with to create aspd
+aspdDivider: The value (attackSpeed + attackSpeedBonus) "get's divided with to create aspd"
 aspd: The attack speed of the player using a secret algorithm (Kappa)

 ---------- below is appearance information ----------